We are very proud of our international links here at Shobnall Primary & Nursery School!

 Footprints Academy recognises that education is the key to escaping the poverty circle, and provides better resources and smaller class sizes than the local government-run school, where children are often taught in classes of 70+ children.
 Footprints Academy provides the children with the skills they need to build successful futures for themselves and their families.

-Since Kerry’s first visit in 2016, Shobnall Primary School has kindly agreed that Footprints will be a focus for some of their fundraising activities and that the children at Footprints Academy will establish links with the children at Shobnall Primary through letters and updates from both countries.
+Since Kerry’s first visit in 2016, Shobnall Primary & Nursery School has kindly agreed that Footprints will be a focus for some of their fundraising activities and that the children at Footprints Academy will establish links with the children at Shobnall Primary & Nursery School through letters and updates from both countries.

 Click here to visit Footprints Orphanage website